odoo/documentation/content/applications/finance/accounting/payments.rst

 journal entry and changes the amount due according to the payment amount.
 The counterpart is reflected in an :ref:`outstanding <bank/outstanding-accounts>` **receipts** or **payments** account.
 At this point, the customer invoice or vendor bill is marked as :guilabel:`In payment`.
-Then, when the outstanding account is reconciled with a bank statement line, the invoice or vendor bill changes to the :guilabel:`Paid` status.
+Then, when the outstanding account is reconciled with a bank transaction line, the invoice or vendor bill changes to the :guilabel:`Paid` status.

-The information icon near the payment line displays more information about the payment.
-You can access additional information, such as the related journal, by clicking :guilabel:`View`.
+The :icon:`fa-info-circle` information icon next to the payment line displays more information about the payment.
+To access additional information, such as the related journal, click :guilabel:`View`.

 .. image:: payments/information-icon.png
    :alt: See detailed information of a payment.